 Description: Magnetite is a black, magnetic iron ore with a lower iron content than hematite, usually around 72%.
 It is known for its magnetic properties.

-Uses: Magnetite is used in the production of iron and steel, and its magnetic properties make it useful in various industrial applications, including magnetic separation processes.
+Uses: Magnetite is used in producing iron and steel, and its magnetic properties make it useful in various industrial applications, including magnetic separation processes.

 3. Limonite (FeO(OH)·nH2O)

-Description: Limonite is a brownish iron ore that is a mixture of hydrated iron oxide minerals.
+Description: Limonite is a brownish iron ore that combines hydrated iron oxide minerals.
 It typically contains about 60% iron.

-Uses: Limonite is less commonly used than hematite and magnetite but can be processed for iron production, especially in regions where other ores are scarce.
+Uses: Limonite is less commonly used than hematite and magnetite, but can be processed for iron production, especially in regions with scarce other ores.

 4. Siderite (FeCO3)